kdoore/CS2335-Gitbook/project-1-updates-to-custom-scripts.md

         //find the GameController GameObject by name
         // then find the ScriptComponent using GetComponent<T>( ); function
         gameController = GameObject.Find("GameController").GetComponent<GameController>();
+        } // end Start

 // Update is called once per frame void Update () {
         if (gameController.gameActive)  //add this code
         {

+            //the code below has not changed
             Vector3 pos = transform.position;
             pos.x += speed * Time.deltaTime;
             transform.position = pos;